Temperance

 Earth and water as opposites

 Iris has one foot on the earth and the other in the water, symbolizing her balance between the needs of the physical and spiritual worlds.
 This also represents the balance between the rational, practical mind and the intuitive mind.
-This same symbology is shown via the left and right skies, again suggesting the physical and spiritual planes and the balance needed between both to live well.
+This same symbology is shown via the left and right skies, again suggesting the physical and spiritual planes and the balance required between both to live well.

 row icon image